JonElsey/python-fundamentals-course-day2/_episodes/04-debugging.md

 rather than searching for the reason it doesn't.
 People who aren't emotionally invested in the code can be more objective, which is why they're often able to spot the simple mistakes we have overlooked.

+Google is your best friend.
+And StackOverflow is where your best friend keeps all of their knowledge tucked away.
+Chances are, if you're running into some kind of bug, particularly if you are using widely-used libraries, doing a Google search for the error message with "site:stackoverflow.com" will result in you finding someone else who has had the same bug, asked a question and got a working answer.
+You can always ask me for help too!
+Drop me a line via Teams or email.

 Part of being humble is learning from our mistakes.
 Programmers tend to get the same things wrong over and over: